 If you have a hood that measures 4′ x 7′, the calculation to know the CFM would be as follows:

 4′ x 7′ = 28 P2

 How many CFM is good for a range hood?

-Air movement or the strength of the hoods is usually calculated in cubic feet per minute (CFM) on the basis of the air movement or power of the hoods. household or commercial kitchens with extensive cooking requires a cooker hood that has at least 350 CFM.
+Air movement or the strength of the hoods is usually calculated in cubic feet per minute (CFM) on the basis of the air movement or power of the hoods. household or commercial kitchens with extensive cooking require a hood that has at least 350 CFM.

 This amount of energy is sufficient for removing unwanted excess steam and strong odors from the kitchen.
 A recommended rate of at least 1 CFM of ventilation per 100 BTU is for high-performance cookers or gas stoves.

-For instance, for a high efficiency burner with a 35,000 BTU outlet, it requires a kitchen hood that provides at least 350 CFM to properly and effectively purify the air.
+For instance, a high-efficiency burner with a 35,000 BTU outlet, it requires a kitchen hood that provides at least 350 CFM to properly and effectively purify the air.

 Purchasing a cooker hood that has a higher CFM does have its disadvantages, however, as it produces a louder sound.

-Buying a extractor hood with a lower CFM may not suck in all unpleasant odors, smoke or steam from the kitchen, resulting in poor indoor air quality.
+Buying an extractor hood with a lower CFM may not suck in all unpleasant odors, smoke, or steam from the kitchen, resulting in poor indoor air quality.

 How do you size a commercial exhaust fan?